Keitaro Hashimoto (𣘺本 啓太郎)

 Researcher at AIST | Researching cryptography to realize a secure world!

-I am a researcher at Security Assurance Scheme Research Team in Cyber Physical Security Research Center, National Institute of Advanced Industrial Science and Technology (AIST).
+I am a researcher at Security Assurance Scheme Research Group in Cyber Physical Security Research Institute, National Institute of Advanced Industrial Science and Technology (AIST).
 I received my Bachelor’s degree in Engineering, Master’s degree in Engineering and Ph.D. in Engineering from Tokyo Institute of Technology in 2018, 2020 and 2023, respectively.
 My adviser is Prof. Wakaha Ogata.
 Furthermore, I completed Progressive Graduate Minor in Cybersecurity in 2020.
 Before I become a resercher at AIST, I worked as a research assistant at AIST from June 2020 to March 2023, and as a research fellowship for young scientists from April 2022 to March 2023.

 I am skilled at provable security in cryptography.
 My research interests are board range of cryptography and information security, especially real-world cryptraphic technologies such as secure messaging and how to propote social implementation of such technologies.
 Also, I love to systematically analyze security of cryptographic primitives/protocols.